Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 The other major difference between our dehydrated meals and the majority of our freeze-dried competitors' is the fact that we cook all our food ourselves, by hand, using fresh ingredients and then dry each meal.
 Other companies buy in freeze-dried ingredients which they then mix together in the packet, hoping the flavours will combine by the time you add water — they don’t.

-We have a three year best before date.
-This doesn’t mean it won’t last longer but we would recommend using it in the first three years after purchase.
+This doesn’t mean that the food won't last longer than five years, but we would recommend using it in that window to get the best-tasting result.

 Our compostable packaging keeps the food fresh for one year.